 Add Chicken Broth

-If your dog has grown accustomed to human food, try adding some to their food to encourage them to return to the kibble.
-A healthy chicken broth can spice up some dog food, and you can steadily ween your dog off the broth until they're back to just kibble.
+If your dog has grown accustomed to human food, try adding some to its food to encourage it to return to kibble.
+A healthy chicken broth can spice up some normal dog food, too, and you can steadily wean your dog off the broth until it's back to just kibble.

 Create a Fixed Schedule

-A change of location or routine can throw a dog off, causing it to lose its appetite.
-Make sure you give your dog the same amount of food at the same time every day to create a fixed schedule that comforts your dog.
-Feed them at the same time in the morning and evening.
-You can also buy dog feeding calendars that help get into a routine.
+A change of location or routine can throw a dog's diet off, causing it to lose its appetite.
+To create a fixed schedule that comforts your dog, make sure you give it the same amount of food at the same time every day.
+Feed it at the same time in the morning and evening.
+You can also buy dog feeding calendars that help you get into a routine.

 Try CBD Treats